Stray Cats, Feral Cats and Kittens

 What to do if there IS a mother cat

 Mom should be trapped and spayed (help make this litter her last!) but not until her kittens are able to eat on their own.
 If she is feral, she should be re-released into the wild after her spay recovery.
 An adult feral cat cannot be placed for adoption and made a pet.
 It is highly unlikely that she could ever be tamed.
+Visit this page for more resources about feral cats and groups that can help with lending traps.

 If surrendered to a municipal shelter (where strays should be taken), she would be euthanized because she cannot be handled by people and wouldn’t be a safe pet to have in a home.
 If someone attempted to handle her, she might injure them.